denten-books/plain-text/main.md

 "generate the proper output form."
 The logical topology of each line being formatted is converted into an "intermediate data structure," which can then be "'unfolded' all at once" by "'peeling' the data structure one level at a time [@madnick_script_1968, 97]."
-As text, text control, and user command flows intertwine, the structure of data on the disk no longer correspond to what is visible at the level of user terminal or line printer.
-SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure availble to user for examination.
+As plain text, text control, and user command flows intertwine, the structure of data on the disk no longer correspond to what is visible at the level of user terminal or line printer.
+SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure available to user for examination.
 But as we will see shortly, the condition of complete system visibility persists only for a short historical period.
-Once incoprorated, the document-object model gains a measure of opacity and even legel protection from "unauthorized access" to protected document layers.
+Once incorporated, the document-object model gains a measure of opacity and even legal protection from "unauthorized access" to protected document layers.

 !["System Command and Data Flow."
 Data structures at "disk file" level do not